epostoev/Intern/README.md

 The total length of your speech must be **between 5 and 7 minutes**.
 So try to be detailed, but to the point.
 And be sure to prepare your text ahead of time so you don't waste time improvising.

-The presentation must be uploaded to the repository in the *src* folder (*develop* branch) with the filename *internship_pres*.
+The presentation should be uploaded to the repository in the *src* folder (*develop* branch) with the filename *internship_pres*.

-The report must be prepared during the internship and uploaded to the platform before the mentor gives you the second grade.
+The report should be prepared during the internship and uploaded to the platform before the mentor gives you the second grade.